JeeWeetje/lora-azure-iot-workshop/CommandsNodeJs.md

     ![alt tag](img/commands/azure-function-app-settings.png)

 19. We want to run a NodeJs command.
-Select the `Go to Kudu` option
+Select the `Go to Kudu` option.
+The Kudu interface is also accessible by navigating to https://<azure_function_name>.scm.azurewebsites.net/.

     ![alt tag](img/commands/azure-function-app-kudu.png)